 [Editor’s Note: This is a copy of our regular community newsletter.
-If you’d like to sign up, email us at hello@compasscohousing.com.]
+If you’d like to sign up, complete our communications form.]

 We asked Christine, a member of Little Mountain Cohousing in Vancouver, to share her experiences with living in cohousing.
 Read on to hear what she has to say.